vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 1. the referant 'apple' is being observed
 2. the mode 'red' is being observed

-But, we can't infer that M1 is factive based just on (1) and (2); since this could be true even of nonfactive mental states.
+But, we can't infer that M1 is factual based just on (1) and (2); since this could be true even of nonfactual mental states.

 We'd need to have facts like: